vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 ### FAQ

-Q: What if two bin has to put outside on the same day?\
+Q: What if two bins have to be put outside on the same day?\
 A: For me this was never the case yet.
 In the current situation one color overrules the other one.
 If you implemented also a notification to your phone you get both messages.
 Or if you present the [days countdown](../homeassistant/homeassistant_hacs_afvalbeheer) on your dashboard you know already you have to put multiple outside.